 These funds enable local jurisdictions to be reimbursed for special traffic-related training opportunities.

-This funding will also reimburse travel for persons participating in the SFST Advisory Committee.
+PT-XXXX-11

-PT-XXXX-10 Law Enforcement Liaison \$170,000
+Law Enforcement Liaison

 In addition to the one full time LEL, KDOT has two-part-time LELs to maintain and enhance the good working relationship with the nearly 450 diverse local law enforcement agencies in promoting occupant protection and impaired driving issues around the state.